Solo il 1 febbraio è al Fillmore Auditorium

 Many of these people speak both standardized Italian and other regional languages.

 Italian is spoken as a native language by 59 million people in the EU (13% of the EU population), mainly in Italy, and as a second language by 14 million (3%).
+English is a far more common second language.
+If you are trying to master your own English skills then this PTE Practice test online will be of great help to you.

 Including the Italian speakers in non-EU European countries (such as Switzerland and Albania) and on other continents, the total number of Italian speakers is more than 85 million.